 Sometimes when a bearded dragon is stressed it may not bask for several days.
 A bearded dragon not receiving the proper basking temperatures will not stay in good health for very long.
 Once again, use a good thermometer to observe the temperatures.

-Frantically Clawing at the Sides of the Terrarium
+Frantically Clawing the Sides of the Terrarium

 You may notice your bearded dragon frantically clawing at the glass on the side of the terrarium.
-This is usually due to the beardie seeing his reflection in the glass and thinking there is another bearded dragon in the area.
+This is usually due to the bearded dragon seeing his reflection in the glass and thinking there is another bearded dragon in the area.
 This constant scratching can cause it to become stressed and jumpy.

 You can help reduce this by placing a terrarium or aquarium background, on the sides and back of the terrarium.